MaximeB5/Blackjack/README.md

 # TODO :
   - CODE :

-			-	Implement the CasinoDealer class.
+			-	Implement the CasinoDealer class. --> OK TO BE CONFIRMED BY THE UNIT TESTS
-			-	Implement the GameBoard class.
+			-	Implement the GameBoard class. --> ONGOING
+			-	OPEN POINTS : None.

   - DOC :